-- When employees work before or after the regular workday for longer than two (2) hours, they shall be provided, or reimbursed for a meal. - When employees are called out to work unscheduled overtime and work six (6) or more continuous hours, the City will provide or reimburse the employee for a meal after the sixth hour and after subsequent consecutive six-hour intervals, if the employee continues to work. - 3.
-Unless meals are provided by the City, the reimbursement schedule shall be in accordance with the City Travel Policy as to dollar amounts paid.
-The hours for reimbursement are as follows: - A) 12:00 AM-08:00 AM Breakfast - B) 8:00 AM-4:00 PM Lunch - C) 4:00 PM-12:00 AM Dinner

-Receipts shall be required for reimbursement, unless the employee's department has established a written guideline providing for reimbursement via paycheck according to the reimbursement schedule in the City Travel Policy.
-Whether a meal is to be reimbursed at the A, B or C level shall be determined by the time at which an employee is let off to obtain the meal.

-4. The City will pay for time taken for meals for non-shift employees only when such time is approved by the Department Head, or his/her designee, who has required such employee to work while eating or return to work immediately after eating.

-1 ARTICLE 19 2 BEREAVEMENT LEAVE 3 19.1 In the event of death in an employee's family as defined in Section 19.2, he/she shall be granted bereavement leave with pay by the employee's 4 5 Department Head for three (3) working days, and shall have immediate access to PCLB hours for up to an additional two (2) working days.
-The 6 7 employee shall be required to furnish to Management such information as may be requested to properly administer this Article.
-Leave granted in the 8 event of death of a relative other than those defined in Section 19.2 shall be 9 charged as vacation (annual leave) or PTO.
-10 19.2 For the purposes of this Article, the following relationships shall be 11 considered family: father, mother, foster parent, brother, sister, spouse, 12 13 current certified or registered domestic partner, current father-in-law, father of current certified or registered domestic partner, current mother-in-law, 14 mother of current certified or registered domestic partner, grandfather, 15 grandmother, grandchild(ren), current stepmother and current stepfather, 16 current certified or registered domestic partner of employee's natural 17 18 mother or father and children holding the following relationships with the employee, the employee's spouse, or the employee's current certified or 19 20 registered domestic partner: natural, adopted, or stepchild(ren), or a child 21 for whom the person has been appointed legal guardian or legal custodian.
-22 19.3 Leave for bereavement purposes may be taken in the event of death of an 23 employee's brother-in-law, sister-in-law, son-in-law, or daughter-in-law, using vacation or PTO.
-Leave taken for this purpose shall be considered 24 scheduled leave.
-25 Employees taking bereavement leave shall be compensated at their straight 26 19.4 27 time hourly rate of pay for the time off work.
-19.5 Bereavement leave must be taken within five (5) days of either the death 28 29 and/or funeral/memorial service.
+1 subsequent consecutive six-hour intervals, if the employee continues 2 to work.
+3 3.
+Unless meals are provided by the City, the reimbursement 4 schedule shall be in accordance with the City Travel Policy as to 5 dollar amounts paid.
+The hours for reimbursement are as follows: 6 A) 12:00 AM-08:00 AM - Breakfast 7 B) 8:00 AM-4:00 PM - Lunch 8 C) 4:00 PM-12:00 AM - Dinner 9 Receipts shall be required for reimbursement, unless the 10 employee's department has established a written guideline 11 providing for reimbursement via paycheck according to the 12 reimbursement schedule in the City Travel Policy.
+Whether a meal 13 is to be reimbursed at the A, B or C level shall be determined by 14 the time at which an employee is let off to obtain the meal.
+15 4.
+The City will pay for time taken for meals for non-shift employees 16 only when such time is approved by the Department Head, or his/her 17 designee, who has required such employee to work while eating or 18 return to work immediately after eating.
+19 20 ARTICLE 19 21 BEREAVEMENT LEAVE 22 19.1 In the event of death in an employee's family as defined in Section 19.2, 23 he/she shall be granted bereavement leave with pay by the employee's 24 Department Head for three (3) working days, and shall have immediate 25 access to PCLB hours for up to an additional two (2) working days.
+The 26 employee shall be required to furnish to Management such information as 27 may be requested to properly administer this Article.
+Leave granted in the 28 event of death of a relative other than those defined in Section 19.2 shall be 29 charged as vacation (annual leave) or PTO.
+30 19.2 For the purposes of this Article, the following relationships shall be 31 considered family: father, mother, foster parent, brother, sister, spouse, current certified or registered domestic partner, current father-in-law, father of current certified or registered domestic partner, current mother-in-law, mother of current certified or registered domestic partner, grandfather, grandmother, grandchild(ren), current stepmother and current stepfather, current certified or registered domestic partner of employee's natural mother or father and children holding the following relationships with the employee, the employee's spouse, or the employee's current certified or registered domestic partner: natural, adopted, or stepchild(ren), or a child for whom the person has been appointed legal guardian or legal custodian.

+Employees taking bereavement leave shall be compensated at their straight time hourly rate of pay for the time off work.

+Bereavement leave must be taken within five (5) days of either the death and/or funeral/memorial service.